pyeventsourcing/eventsourcing/docs/topics/process.rst

 applications as building blocks.
 The earlier design of the :doc:`event-sourced application </topics/application>` is extended in the design of the "process application".
-Process application classes can be composed into pipeline expressions.
-A pipelined system of process applications can be defined with a set of pipeline expressions.
+Process application classes can be composed into a set of pipeline expressions that together define a system pipeline.
 This definition of a system can be entirely independent of infrastructure.
 Such a system can be run in different ways with identical results.

 Rather than seeking reliability in mathematics (e.g.
 `CSP <https://en.wikipedia.org/wiki/Communicating_sequential_processes>`__)